ChewKeanHo/AutomataCI/README.md

 This repo serves as a template for all (Holloway) Chew, Kean Ho's new project repository.
-It setups and includes all necessary and easy-to-modify artworks, README.md, LICENSE, and `.gitignore` files that are crucial for a git repository.
+It setups and includes all necessary and easy-to-modify artworks, `README.md`, `LICENSE`, and `.gitignore` files that are crucial for a git repository.

+> WHAT TO UPDATE AFTER CLONING:
+>
+> 1. Start with `README.md` especially dealing with title + anything below.
+> 2. Update the `artworks/principle-canvas` logo files and re-generate all the
+>    output logos.
+> 3. Update the `LICENSE` file with the appropriate license(s).
+> 4. Delete this blockquote once it is done.